 In this review of Economy on Singapore Airlines Airbus A350-900, the seating arrangement is 3-3-3 with a 17-inch seat.
 The more intimate front cabin is the better choice for economy seating on the Singapore Airlines Airbus A350.
 I think the best seats are 41 A&K. (Please note that these seat choices are a purely personal choice and may not be the best seat choice for every flier)

 Singapore Airlines currently use Krisworld as their in-flight entertainment system with a plentiful selection of channels and offerings.

-Next up will be the ultra-long range Airbus A350ULR to fly non-stop from Singapore to Los Angeles and New York.
-This will sport a premium-heavy layout of around 170 seats, expected to be a mostly business class configuration bookended by small first class and premium economy cabin.
+Next up will be the ultra-long-range Airbus A350ULR to fly non-stop from Singapore to Los Angeles and New York.
+This will sport a premium-heavy layout of around 170 seats, expected to be a mostly business class configuration bookended by the small first class and premium economy cabin.